tifa365/berlin_opendata_assesment/README.md

 The Berlin Open Data Portal provides public datasets through a CKAN-based API.
 This tool evaluates the quality of the metadata provided with each dataset, generating scores across multiple dimensions and providing an overall quality rating.

+This implementation mirrors the Swiss approach (opendata.swiss) as closely as possible, following their Metadata Quality Assessment (MQA) methodology.
+The Swiss MQA approach itself was adapted from the data.europa.eu methodology, a tool designed to evaluate the quality of metadata collected by the European portal.

+Our implementation has been carefully adapted to work with Berlin's DCAT-AP.de metadata schema while maintaining the same scoring principles used by the Swiss system.
+This adaptation includes mapping Berlin's specific metadata fields to the FAIR dimensions and ensuring compatibility with Berlin's controlled vocabularies, licenses, and resource formats.
+By applying this methodology to Berlin's Open Data Portal, we enable data providers to check the quality of their metadata and receive improvement suggestions based on established European standards.

 ## Features

 - Direct integration with Berlin's Open Data API
+- Automatic downloading and caching of metadata in Parquet format (optimized for efficient storage)
 - Comprehensive metadata quality assessment using FAIR principles
 - Scoring across five dimensions: Findability, Accessibility, Interoperability, Reusability, and Context
 - Support for Berlin's DCAT-AP.de metadata schema
 - CSV output with detailed quality scores
 - Detailed analysis for troubleshooting metadata issues

+## How It Works

+1. **Data Retrieval**: The tool connects to the Berlin Open Data API (`https://datenregister.berlin.de/api/`) and fetches metadata in batches
+2. **Data Storage**: Metadata is automatically saved in the `data` directory in Parquet format with timestamps (e.g., `berlin_metadata_20250329.parquet`)
+3. **Processing**: The metadata is processed using the FAIR principles scoring system
+4. **Results Generation**: Results are saved to the `results` directory in various formats:
+   - CSV files with scores for all datasets
+   - Summary statistics and rating distributions
+   - Detailed JSON analysis of sample datasets

 ## Getting Started